Oil climbs nearly 5% on signs of increasing crude demand

 Brent crude futures rose $2.91, or 4.6%, to settle at $66.58 a barrel.
 U.S. West Texas Intermediate (WTI) crude ended $2.97, or 4.9%, higher at $63.15 a barrel.

-U.S. crude inventories fell by 5.9 million barrels last week, the Energy Information Administration said, exceeding analysts’ forecasts for a 2.9 million-barrel drop.
+U.S. crude inventories (USOILC=ECI) fell by 5.9 million barrels last week, the Energy Information Administration said, exceeding analysts' forecasts for a 2.9 million-barrel drop.
 East Coast crude stocks hit a record low.
-[EIA/S]

 Gasoline supplied in latest week, indicating the U.S. consumption of the fuel, rose to 8.9 million barrels per day, the highest since August, the EIA report showed.